 White Cedar often turn a leathery brown, reddish or even purple color due to winter exposure, and to the untrained eye one might conclude that they are damaged or dying.
 However, this color change is quite normal, and the trees will green up quickly in the warmer weather of Spring.

-OTHER SIZES AND OPTIONS:
+OTHER SIZES AND OPTIONS for White Cedar:

-• plug seedling
+• plug seedling [now shipping]

-• plug transplant [sold out]
+• plug transplant [sold out till Fall 2017]

-Comparable/alternative species: Eastern Red Cedar
+Comparable/alternative species: Eastern Red Cedar, Leyland Cypress

 Confused about species?
 Check out our Evergreen Tree Buyers Guide